 Internal injuries are insidious because they often go unnoticed until it is too late.
-Because of this, it is usually necessary to have a full checkup after any accident in Indiana to rule out any injuries that may lead to complications.
+Because of this, it is usually necessary to have a full checkup after any accident to rule out any injuries that may lead to complications.
 In fact, it is not uncommon for people who may have survived accidents and look perfectly fine to pass on days or weeks later due to an undetected internal injury.

 The human body holds within it a number of organs, blood vessels, nerves, bones and glands.
 All these parts can suffer damage in the event of blunt force trauma such as the one typically suffered by accident victims.
 The force with which a body hits a fast-moving or high mass object can lead to internal organ ruptures as well as blood vessel bursts that if left untreated, turn fatal.

 Here are some of the most common organs affected in internal injuries:

 - The liver, the largest organ in the body is situated on your right side, just below your right lung.
 Due to its sheer size, it is prone to suffer damage if the trauma suffered by a person is abdominal in origin

 - The aorta is a blood vessel running from the heart to the rest of the body whose work is to supply oxygenated blood to other areas.
 Should the aorta suffer any kind of trauma, it can bulge out and cause what’s called an aortic aneurysm which ends up bursting and releasing massive amounts of blood to surrounding tissues.

 - The kidneys can suffer renal trauma should a person be hit from behind or on their sides.

 - The diaphragm, responsible for the contraction and relaxation of muscles, can rupture if one sustains trauma to the chest area.